Is it time to rebrand? Top reasons to make the change

 At some point, every business faces the need to rebrand.
-Whether you're in charity, hospitality, fashion or advertising, there will come a time when it’s necessary to refresh certain brand elements in order to connect more effectively with your current and potential customers.
+Whether you're in charity, hospitality, fashion, or advertising, there will come a time when it’s necessary to refresh certain brand elements in order to connect more effectively with your current and potential customers.

 Whatever you might think, rebranding isn’t a dirty word.
 In fact, it can utterly revitalise your business.